£28,800 - £46,975 Price range

 The way the 3 Series Touring drives is its biggest selling point – it’s simply flawless.
 The car’s composure and agility are unrivalled in class.
 The steering, suspension and drivetrain all work in tandem to engage the driver and reward them like no other rival can.

 There is an engine for most needs and the majority of them are fuel efficient.
 Our pick would be the 320d diesel which offers the best blend of performance and low running costs.
 The eight-speed automatic also suits the car.
 It’s an expensive option, but one that’s worth paying for if you regularly drive in town or just want to make driving as stress-free as possible.

 Standard equipment is generous for a BMW and includes climate control, active cruise control, DAB digital radio and a Bluetooth phone connection.

 Fit and finish inside the BMW is excellent — everything feels built to last and expensive.
 All the controls are laid out simply and angled towards the driver to make them simple to use on the move.
 As with its rivals, the BMW has a large colour display in the centre of the dashboard that’s used to control many of the car’s systems.

-BMW 3 Series Touring passenger and boot space
+BMW 3 Series Touring passenger space

 Traditionally, BMW Touring models are not the most spacious of estates, but the 3 Touring can fit almost 500 litres with the seats up (ahead of either the Audi A4 Avant or Mercedes C-Class) and 1,500 litres with them down — a figure neither of its rivals can better.
 The load floor is flat and wide with minimal wheel arch intrusion and a 40:20:40 split rear seat.